iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 ![Grafana Dashboard](../img/grafana_reviews-v3-v6-90_perc.png)

 ## Part 5: User-facing Canary release: _productpage-v1_ to _productpage-v2_

 ### 1. Traffic configuration

-Consider the case now you want to rollout a new version of productpage deployment _productpage-v2_ and expose the service outside of the cluster to users through host `productpage.deployment.com`.
-You need to setup a Gateway to allow such a host be accessible:
+Consider the case now you want to rollout a new version of productpage deployment _productpage-v2_ and expose the service outside of the cluster to users through the host `productpage.deployment.com`.
+You will need to setup an Istio `Gateway`:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3